Nick Lowe (classicist)

 Nick Lowe (/loʊ/; born 1956) is a British classical scholar and film critic.

 He is a reader in classics in the Department of Classics and Philosophy at Royal Holloway, a constituent college of the University of London, with interests including narratology and reception of Greek antiquity in historical fiction.

 Lowe is also a film reviewer for the science-fiction magazine Interzone, writing the column Mutant Popcorn since the mid-1980s; he won a British Science Fiction Association Award for the column in 2009.
 The 25th anniversary of his column was celebrated by a special issue of Interzone in 2010, including reprints of his first reviews and an interview with Lowe.

 Early life and education

-He was born in Manchester, England, and raised in Glasgow, Scotland, before going to read classics at the University of Cambridge, where he received his Master of Arts and Doctor of Philosophy.
+He was born in Manchester, England, and raised in Glasgow, Scotland.
+He was educated at Fettes College, Edinburgh, before going on to read classics at Jesus College, Cambridge, where he received his Master of Arts and Doctor of Philosophy degrees.
 His doctoral advisor was Geoffrey Kirk.